AGCCS/AGCCS-CTRL22/demesh/README.md

-## Compiling and Installing the Firmware
+## Compiling and Installing ESP32 Firmware

 In the case you are familar with ESP-MDF, check that you have udated at lesat to version "v1.0_107", so no "beta".
 This is crucial because the underlying  ESP-IDF was upgraded from "v3.3.2" to "v4.2.0" and we have updated `demesh.c` accordingly.
 You're then set to configure and compile `demesh`